francho96/Las-aventuras-de-Luisa-longaniza/README.md

 <b>To play, use the arrow keys to move, and the spacebar for jump</b>

+All the music was maded with a Casio TK-240, my legendary keyboard.

 This is the original cover sheet of the game: